codeloaf/pi-dash/README.md

 ## Features

 - **Multiple Pi-hole Support:** Monitor all your Pi-hole instances from a single dashboard.
+You can add as many as Pi-hole's you want.
 - **Dynamic Configuration:** Easily add, remove, or disable Pi-holes through a simple `config.json` file.
 - **Responsive Design:** The layout works on both desktop and mobile devices, stacking cards vertically on smaller screens.
 - **Real-time Statistics:** The dashboard automatically refreshes every second.